kirthevasank/if-estimators/README.md

       Conditional KL, Conditional Tsallis
 - In addition to the estimators, we also produce asymptotic confidence intervals for the estimators.
-- Since all estimators are nonparametric, they work well only in under 5-7 dimensions depending on the problem.
+- Since all estimators are nonparametric, they work well only in under 4-6 dimensions depending on the problem.

 ### Installation and Getting Started
-- Just add this directory to your Matlab workspace and you are good to go.
+- Run ifSetup.m with the path to the installation as the argument.
+This adds all subdirectories to the matlab workspace and you are good to go.
-- We have created Unit Tests in the files utX.m, utXY.m, utXgivenY.m,
+- To get started, see the demos directory. demos.m illustrates a very simple use case.
-  utXYgivenZ.m.
-You can use them as demos to learn how to use this library.
+- demo1.m ... demo4.m illustrate all functionals in different settings.
+We re
-- For questions/ bug reports please email kandasamy@cs.cmu.edu
+- See parseCommonParams for setting of hyperparameters.
+We recommend using the default settings unless you are very familiar with the paper.

 ### Citation
 If you use this library in your academic work please cite our paper: "Influence